 Once the above symptoms become visible or apparent there are several steps that can be taken to aid your animals.

-Though it is common sense, first action should be to provide fresh, clean, cooled water—even gently hose the animals down with a fine spray or mist.
+Though it is common sense, the first action should be to provide fresh, clean, cooled water—even gently hose the animals down with a fine spray or mist.
 Supplying cool, clean drinking water is necessary for keeping livestock no matter what the temperature is, but is a must in extreme heat.
 Have watering troughs in the shade, or add automatic watering fountain systems that replenish the trough with fresh cool water several times a day.

 Make sure the animals are moved into a shaded area or are housed.
 Animals up to pasture should have ample shade.
 Trees throughout the pasture, or ideally, forested areas for your animals, can be much cooler than a barn.
 However, as many pasture lands are lacking in widespread areas of shade, keeping the barn or other farm buildings well ventilated is essential for productive environments.